News

 What really drives the sustainable investor?

-Roughly speaking, there can be three motivations:
+Roughly speaking, there can be three motivations for sustainable investing:

-(c) Additionality: “I invest because my money enables sustainability solutions that would not otherwise be possible – my money contributes to a better world.”
+(c) Additionality: “I invest because my money enables sustainability solutions that would otherwise not be possible – my money contributes to a better world.”

 Why clear expectations are crucial for real impact